JMiller7334/Game-Client-Server-Animation-System/README.md

 + local hidePlayer: array(string) --List here the names of rides where the players' entire body should be hidden while they are on it.

-+ local TASK_FIRST_TWEEN: array(string) --List the names of rides that have tween animation that will run at the beginning of its standard animation.
++ local TASK_FIRST_TWEEN: array(string) --List the names of rides that have a tween animation that will run at the beginning of its standard animation.

-+ local TASK_FINAL_TWEEN: array (string) --List the names of rides that have tween animation that will run at the end of its standard animation.
++ local TASK_FINAL_TWEEN: array (string) --List the names of rides that have a tween animation that will run at the end of its standard animation.

 ### Other Variables:
 + local rideThreads: array(coroutine) --holds existing coroutine/threads.
 Do not touch.